 - 6.1 The NPPF is clear that all sites with detailed planning permission should be considered deliverable until that permission expires.
-This is reflected in the land supply calculations, which applies this presumption and then estimates the amount of housing supply that will be delivered within the five year period for each large site with full planning permission, having regard to the number of units under construction on site and the likely lead-in times and build out rates established through the SHELAA panel.
+This is reflected in the land supply calculations, which applies this presumption and then estimates the amount of housing supply that will be delivered within the five year period for each large site with full planning permission.
+In determining sites' delivery trajectory the Council has had regard to the number of units under construction on site and the likely lead-in times and build out rates established through the Council's SHELAA, which involved development industry engagement, as set out in Appendix 3 and Appendix 4 of this statement.
 Taking this approach means that each individual large site is evaluated annually to reflect its likely contribution towards the five year supply in any given year providing an accurate picture of delivery on site.
 Given the site-specific estimations of likely delivery and the presumption in the NPPF regarding sites with full planning permission, a general lapse rate is not applied to large sites.
-It is also important to note that in the last 24 years (1996-2021) only two full planning permission for 10 or more dwellings have lapsed once permission was granted21.
-Therefore, it is not considered appropriate to apply a blanket nonimplementation rate to sites of 10 or more dwellings with full planning permission. - 6.2 With regard to sites with a housing allocation or outline permission, the Council has taken a conservative approach to estimating likely site delivery, examining each site in detail as previously set out in Section 4.
+It is also important to note that in the last 27 years (1996-2023) only two full planning permissions for newbuild schemes of 10 or more dwellings have lapsed once permission was granted21.
+Therefore, it is not considered appropriate to apply a blanket non-implementation rate to sites of 10 or more dwellings with full planning permission. - 6.2 With regard to sites with a housing allocation or outline permission, the Council has taken a conservative approach to estimating likely site delivery, examining each site in detail as previously set out in Section 4.
 This means that large sites with outline permission or an allocation are only considered to be deliverable where there is specific and clear evidence to indicate the amount of dwellings which will be realised on the site within the five year period.
 This means that sites that are not sufficiently progressed to meet this test are not currently included within the five year supply on a precautionary basis, despite it being likely that these sites will become deliverable in subsequent monitoring years as the sites are progressed.
 Given this cautious approach to assumed site delivery, the Council does not consider there is any further need to discount supply from outline permissions or allocated sites through a blanket non-implementation rate.